 100th DAY OF SCHOOL AUTOGRAPH BOOKS

-Before completing our 100th Day of School centers, all of the Kindergarten classrooms gathered in the gym to collect 100 autographs from our friends!
-Each kiddo brought their autograph booklet and a pen to the gym.
-Before heading to the gym, I modeled how to approach a friend and ask for his/her autograph.
-Once in the gym, the kiddos walked around asking for autographs.
+Before completing our 100th Day of School centers, all of the Kindergarten classrooms gather in the gym to collect 100 autographs from our friends!
+Each kiddo brings their autograph booklet and a pen to the gym.
+Before heading to the gym, I model how to approach a friend and ask for his/her autograph.
+Once in the gym, the kiddos walk around asking for autographs.
 I’m telling you… this is the best and easiest activity!
-The kiddos were so engaged that we spent at least a good 30-40 minutes collecting signatures.
+The kiddos are always so engaged during the 30-40 minutes we spend collecting signatures.
 Plus, it’s great name writing practice!

 100TH DAY OF SCHOOL CROWNS

-At the first station, the kiddos made a 100 Days Smarter crown.
-This was a last minute creation that I whipped up the night before.
-First, the kiddos colored the school house and sequenced the numbers by 10’s.
-I used strips of construction paper cut 3″ x 18″.
+At the one of the stations, the kiddos make a 100 Days Smarter crown.
+First, the kiddos color the school house and sequence the numbers by 10’s.
+I use strips of construction paper cut 3″ x 18″.

-Then, I measured around their heads and stapled.
-The school house added just enough length so that the crown fit perfectly around their heads.
+Then, I measure around their heads and staple.
+The school house adds just enough length so that the crown fits perfectly around their heads.

 100TH DAY OF SCHOOL COLLECTIONS

-For station number two, we counted our 100th Day of School collections.
-First, we counted them by 1’s using this counting mat I whipped up a few years ago.
+At another station, we count our 100th Day of School collections.
+First, we count them by 1’s using this counting mat I whipped up a few years ago.

-At the third station, we created the ever-so-popular 100 gumball machine!
+Of course, we create the ever-so-popular 100 gumball machine!
 The 100 gumball dots was yet another creation I whipped up a couple years ago.
-It provided the support my kinders needed to help them keep track of how many gumballs they made!
+It provides the support my Kinders needed to help them keep track of how many gumballs they made!